QPThree/101d1/201/09read.md

 [Home](../README.md)

-Information put into my own words came from *Book Title* by J Duckett
+Information put into my own words came from *HTML & CSS* and *Javascript & JQuery* by J Duckett